alicandemirgullu-wq/expo/README.md

 - Supports **compact** (single row per exhibitor) and **expanded** (one row per product category) output layouts.
 - Writes both CSV and XLSX using the Python standard library only.
+- Accepts an optional HTTP(S) proxy for environments that require tunnelling outbound requests.

 ### Usage